MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-overview.md

 If you determine that Fabric Data Engineering is the right choice for migrating your existing Spark workloads, the migration process can involve multiple scenarios and phases:

 * **Items**: Items migration involves the transfer of one or various items from your existing Azure Synapse workspace to Fabric.
 Learn more about migrating [Spark pools](migrate-synapse-spark-pools.md), [Spark configurations](migrate-synapse-spark-configurations.md), [Spark libraries](migrate-synapse-spark-libraries.md), [notebooks](migrate-synapse-notebooks.md), and [Spark job definition](migrate-synapse-sjd.md).
-* **Data and pipelines**: Using [OneLake shortcuts](../onelake/create-adls-shortcut.md), you can move data from an existing ADLS Gen2 linked to an Azure Synapse workspace into Fabric lakehouse.
-Pipeline migration involves moving existing data pipelines to Fabric, including notebook and SJD pipeline activities.
+* **Data and pipelines**: Using [OneLake shortcuts](../onelake/create-adls-shortcut.md), you can make ADLS Gen2 data (linked to an Azure Synapse workspace) available in Fabric lakehouse.
+Pipeline migration involves moving existing data pipelines to Fabric, including notebook and Spark job definition pipeline activities.
 Learn more about [data and pipelines migration](NEEDLINK).
 * **Metadata**: Metadata migration involves moving Spark catalog metadata (databases, tables, and partitions) from an existing Hive MetaStore (HMS) in Azure Synapse to Fabric lakehouse.
 Learn more about [HMS metadata migration](migrate-synapse-hms-metadata.md).
 * **Workspace**: Users can migrate an existing Azure Synapse workspace by creating a new workspace in Microsoft Fabric, including metadata.
 Workspace migration isn't covered in this guidance, assumption is that users need to [create a new workspace](../get-started/create-workspaces.md) or have an existing Fabric workspace.